giraud/reasonml-idea-plugin/website/docs/get-started/project-configuration.md

 ![](../../static/img/sdk_02.png)

-**NOTE**: SDK version extraction is based on a simple regex and it expects that ocaml installation contains the version number.
+**NOTE**: SDK version extraction is based on a simple regex, and it expects that ocaml installation contains the version number.
 If it's not the case, you should probably create a symlink to your real implementation with the version number.